Book Pipeline Competition

 Nightingale by Andrea Bramhall

 The Black Lens by Christopher Stollar

 The 3rd Annual Book Pipeline Competition is searching for authors with material appropriate for film or television adaptation.
-The winning writer will receive circulation to Lakeshore Entertainment (Million Dollar Baby, American Pastoral), Energy Entertainment (Extant, I Am Legend), Benderspink (Red Queen, The Ring), Darko Entertainment (Pride and Prejudice and Zombies), and other top production companies and agencies best-suited for developing the selected projects.
+The winning writer will receive circulation to Lakeshore Entertainment (Million Dollar Baby, American Pastoral), Energy Entertainment (Extant, I Am Legend), Good Fear Film + Management, Darko Entertainment (Pride and Prejudice and Zombies), and other top production companies and agencies best-suited for developing the selected projects.

 Continuing to build upon the success of the Script Pipeline writing competitions, which has discovered hundreds of new writers over the past 16 years, Book Pipeline aims to deliver unique, compelling stories to the industry–with the specific intent of getting them on the fast-track to film and television production.
 The contest is open to all genres, and both new and established writers may enter.

 Acceptable entries include:

 - Graphic Novels and comics